-The Pros and Cons of
+The Pros and Cons of Neutering a Sheltie

 The Pros of Neutering a Sheltie

-- Reduced risk of roaming - Without the instinctive drive to mate, your Sheltie will be far less likely to roam in search of a female dog in heat.
+- Reduced Risk of Roaming.
+Without the instinctive drive to mate, your Sheltie will be far less likely to roam in search of a female dog in heat.
 When they are ready to mate, bitches release airborne pheromones which can travel huge distances.
 For those intact dogs who are tied up and can't escape, this torture lasts continuously for 3-14 days while the female is cycling in estrus.
 If the dog does manage to escape, he risks being hit by a car, stolen or being lost altogether.

-- Reduced risk of hernias - Perianal hernias are common in older, intact dogs.
+- Reduced Risk of Hernias.
+Perianal hernias are common in older, intact dogs.
 This is where the colon, bladder or prostate pokes through the abdominal cavity, caused by testosterone weakening the muscles near the anus.
 In longhaired breeds like Shelties, the problem may go on for months before you see any abnormality.
 When left untreated, the organs can become damaged and even die from loss of blood supply.
 Treatment involves complex surgery to repair the damaged muscle and organs, and can cost $1,500 or more, which is many times the cost of neutering.
 By neutering a Sheltie, there is less testosterone in the body and the muscles stay strong, thereby dramatically reducing the risk of hernias.

 The Cons of Neutering a Sheltie

-In terms of allergic reactions, herding breeds like Collies and Shelties - while still statistically rare - are possibly the most likely breeds to suffer an allergic reaction to pre-anesthetic drugs used during surgery.
+- Dangers of Anesthesia.
+During surgery, your Sheltie will go under general anesthesia, which carries risks like the forming of blood clots, fatal arrhythmia and respiratory depression.
+A UK study found that for healthy dogs, the risk of death under anesthesia is 1 in 1,849 - and that covers various surgeries.
+In terms of allergic reactions, herding breeds like Shetland Sheepdogs - while still statistically rare - are possibly the most likely breeds to suffer an allergic reaction to pre-anesthetic drugs used during surgery.
 While the evidence is sketchy, many vets are aware of the connection, and will adjust their procedure either by testing for the rare MDR1 gene prior to surgery, or changing their pre-anesthetic protocol to avoid suspect drugs.
 Be sure to mention this to your vet before the surgery.
 However, serious complications during anesthesia are uncommon and this alone should not put you off neutering a Sheltie.
-In fact, many dog owners allow their pets to go under general anesthetic for simple procedures like having their teeth cleaned.
+In fact, many dog owners allow their pets to go under general anesthetic for simple but necessary procedures like having their teeth cleaned.

-Due to the problem of overpopulation of dogs in the US, some animal shelters and vets have begun neutering at a very early age - even as young as 6-14 weeks.
-This is much sooner than the norm of 5-8 months, which gives the dog time to physically grow to their near-adult size but not reach full sexual maturity.
+- Early Neutering.
+This is a hot area of contention.
+Due to the problem of overpopulation of dogs in the US, some animal shelters and vets have begun neutering at a very early age - even as young as 6 weeks.
+This is much sooner than the norm of 6-12 months, which gives the dog time to physically grow to his near-adult size.
 Some breeders say that the lack of testosterone seriously affects the dog's growth, causing the growth plates to fuse which results in a dog that is lanky and lighter in bone.
 They recommend that the best time for neutering a Sheltie is at 1 year old.